arashn/obdii-reader/README.md

 # OBD-II Reader
 This is an OBD-II diagnostic system for cars.
-It reads diagnostic information from a car's OBDII port.
+It reads diagnostic information from a car's OBD-II port.
 It is based on the ATmega32 microcontroller.

 For more details about this project, see [this wiki page](https://github.com/arashn/obdii-reader/wiki).